mentorpaired/yaKitabuBackend/README.md

 - Python 3.
 Run the 'python3 -V' command to see the version you have installed.

+- Ensure you have python version >= 3.8+ installed.

 - Using VS Code as our text editor:  right click on the folder explorer and open a terminal